 Once support has enabled SSO refresh the HackerRank for Work page, click the User icon in the upper right-hand corner.
 Select Settings from the dropdown.
 Click SSO Settings on the left-hand navigation bar.

-Click Upload a metadata XML file under Idp Metadata Upload and select the dag.xml metdata file you downloaded earlier.
+Click Upload a metadata XML file under Idp Metadata Upload and select the dag.xml metadata file you downloaded earlier.
 The page will refresh and the Single Sign On Metadata URL will now be populated.